ghpZ54K8ZRwU62zGVSePPs97yAv9swuAY0mVDR4/nostrtrn/move/nips/README.md

 High priority:

 - [ ] NIP-39 - bind Rooch DID document and on-chain identity to a Nostr user metadata event to confirm external identification with Rooch Network, e.g. `rooch:<address>`.
+- [ ] NIP-90 - provide service providers of data vending machine the platform (Rooch DID document and Rooch Network) where they can fulfill the computed data on-chain and customers can have their data of a request persisted on-chain.

 Medium priority: